 No problem, fire up Skype and trade your documents using Google Drive.
 That’s a simple example, and you’re probably aware of the vast selection of tools that make remote work possible — but what about the logistics of it?

 Many managers are still hung up on the idea of people working without coming to the office.
-So how can you open the conversation and achieve your desired results?
+So how can you open the conversation and achieve your desired results during telecommute arrangement?

 Explain the Why and the WIIFM

-Perhaps you live far from work and want to recoup some of the time you would typically spend commuting.
+Perhaps you live far from work and want to recoup some of the time you would typically spend during the telecommuting arrangement.
 Or you have a family and need to be able to look out for the kids a few days a week.

 It’s best to begin by requesting only one or two days of remote time — this lets your employer see that you take the privilege seriously, and they can get comfortable with your productivity while you’re working remotely.